46OkuMen/46-okunen-monogatari/map.md

 * 9D6E-A079: File error messages

 * Pointers:
+* Separator: 0a-0c
 * Constant: 0x92c0

 ## .GDT Files
 * Images, animations...
 * Appear in a SJIS editor as various single kanji separated by lots of garbage.
+* Corupting something by increasing a few bytes tends to produce vertical smears of one color.
+Maybe it's arranged by columns?
+* MAP100.GDT, etc. is the world map in the top right corner of each chapter.
+* TITLE.GDT, etc. contains text, should probably look this one up.

 ## .MAP Files
 * Map tilesets.
 Graphics only, don't seem to affect object locations or map shape.